krasimir/riew/README.md

 This is intentional and it's here by design.
 It becomes much easier to use a channel from any point of the application because we just need to know its ID.

 As for the routines, we may `yield` all sort of things.
 We may `put`, `take`, `sleep` but we may also `yield` a promise.
 Then Riew will wait till the promise is resolved and will resume the generator.
-We may even use the `call` helper to run another routine. 😮
+We may even use the `call` or `fork` helper to run another routine. 😮

 ### Riews

-The _riew_ is a combination between view function and routine functions.
+The _riew_ is a combination between _view_ function and routine functions.
 It's materialized into an object that has `mount`, `update` and `unmount` methods.
-The routines get executed when we mount the riew.
+The routines get started when we mount the riew.
 They receive a `render` method so we can send data to the view function.

 ```js
 const view = function (props) {